markmac99/auroracam/README.md

 ## Hardware
 The camera module I'm using is an IMX307 but an IMX291 should also work.
 I'm running the software on an Intel ATOM Z8350 miniPC with 4GB memory running Armbian but it should work on pretty much any Linux hardware.

+## webserver
+A webserver is set up during installation and can be used to view the latest data, historical images and logs.

 ### Installation
 On the target computer, run the following